Developer Accidentally Deletes Production Database On Their First Day On The Job

 Allowing a junior developer fresh out of college to log into production with privilege that makes even a minor c

+So much this.
+It's a major PITA requiring permission from a director for me to get access to a machine that can access a production database.
+I am perfectly fine with this arrangement!

-Some Company Information Please (Score:2)
+Some Company Information Please (Score:3)

 I'm surprised that the firm has not been named - while I would think that any company that had this happen to them would want to keep this confidential, I would think that somebody would talk about it separately.
 I suspect that the "company" is some podunk startup in which the CTO is the CEO, CFO, head of development and probably the HR head and they've just hired a developer without thinking about access restrictions (or verifying that backups are actually happening).

-Some more information would help clari
+Some more information would help clarify these questions and maybe better explain how such a situation could happen.